-- 1. Click Convert > Recognize Text > Multiple Files. - 2.
-In the Recognize Text dialog box, click Add Files to add files, folders, or currently opened files.
+- 1. Click Convert > Recognize Text > Multiple Files. - In the Recognize Text dialog box, click Add Files to add files, folders, or currently opened files.
 Use Move up, Move down, and Remove to adjust the order of the files. - 3.
-Click Output Options....
-In the Output Options dialog box, select the destination folder, choose how to name the new file and whether to overwrite an existing one, and then click OK. - 4.
-Click OK.
-After recognition, a message box will pop up to prompt you the recognition is finished.
+Click Output Options...
+In the Output Options dialog box, select the destination folder, choose how to name the new file and whether to overwrite an existing one, and then click OK.

+4. Click OK.